etal-lab/academic-kickstart/content/project/internal-project/index.md

 ---
-title: Production of turbulence in an array of spheres with relative motions: air-water flows
+title: Production of turbulence in an array of spheres with relative motions- air-water flows
-summary: An example of using the in-built project page.
+summary:
 tags:
 - Turbulent mixing
 date: "2019-11-30T00:00:00Z"